How To Pass Your Driving Test First Time

 Book an extra lesson before the test – On the big day, it’s worth booking an extra lesson.
 There should be no pressure on this lesson at all.
 It’s all about getting into your groove as a driver.
 Get comfortable in the car again and get used to the drive.
 It will help you settle in before starting the test.
 You’ll shake any cobwebs and build a little confidence.
 If you like, you can practice some maneuvers to get you in the mood.

 Keep yourself calm and focused – It’s really important to keep the nerves in check before the test.
-A good long drive beforehand will help.
-However, it’s worth taking a few extra precautions too.
+Try taking a relaxing drive while listening to your favourite music to clear your mind.
 One tip that we swear by is taking some chewing gum along.
-If you get nervous, your mouth tends to dry up which is infuriating!
+If you get nervous, your mouth tends to dry up, which is infuriating!
 Chewing gum will easily solve the problem and help you forget your nerves.
-We all have our own way of dealing with this, find yours.
+If you’re feeling especially nervous, consider taking extra steps to relax, like booking a session with a massage therapist in Philadelphia, PA (or another local area) the evening before or even on the morning of your test.
+Everyone has their own way of staying calm – discover what works best for you.

 Learn the ‘show me, tell me’ questions – The very first part of the test is the ‘show me, tell me’ part.
 It’s a simple question and answer session about your car.
 It could be ‘show me where the oil should go’.
 It might be ‘tell me how to check the brakes are working’.
 There are only about 12 of each and they’re very simple.
 Learn them all so you can answer confidently.
 Getting these right will give you confidence and you’ll get into the car knowing you got it right.